maubot/maubot/maubot/management/api/spec.md

 [spec.yaml](spec.yaml), [rendered](https://maubot.xyz/spec/)).
 However,
 some parts of the API aren't documented in the OpenAPI document.

+## Matrix API proxy
+The full Matrix API can be accessed for each client with a request to `/_matrix/maubot/v1/proxy/<user>/<path>`. `<user>` is the Matrix user ID of the user to access the API as and `<path>` is the whole API path to access (e.g. `/_matrix/client/r0/whoami`).

+The body, headers, query parameters, etc are sent to the Matrix server as-is, with a few exceptions:
+* The `Authorization` header will be replaced with the access token for the Matrix user from the maubot database.
+* The `access_token` query parameter will be removed.

 ## Log viewing
 1. Open websocket to `/_matrix/maubot/v1/logs`.
 2. Send authentication token as a plain string.